Aime-Browser-USE/Aime-Browser-USE.github.io/README.md

 #### Exclude Unreachable Tasks

-To ensure valid and comparable results, we first filtered 16 unachievable tasks from the WebVoyager test suite.
-These tasks failed due to website version updates, content expiration, or authentication requirements.
-This data cleaning follows industry practices (e.g., browser use, KURA AI).
+To ensure valid and comparable results, we first filtered **16 unachievable tasks** from the WebVoyager test suite.
+These tasks failed due to website version updates (e.g., removed sections), content expiration (e.g., resource is no longer available), or authentication requirements (e.g., access tokens are required).
+This data cleaning follows industry practices (e.g., browser use, KURA AI), where unachievable cases are also excluded in evaluations.
+We then evaluated the **remaining 627 tasks**.

 **Example of an Unachievable Task:**
 - **Website Version Update**: